sagaproof/exploration/README.md

-# exploration
+# Exploration

-Exploring proof of concept.
+This project seeks proof of concept for _sagaproofs_, a variant of zero-knowledge, probabilistic proofs.

+The content is written in `tex` files and intended to be compiled with [tlang](github.com/sagaproof/tlang).